Gretchen Higgins Elementary School

 The goal of the Facilities Department is to “Plan and Provide Classroom and Support Facilities that Support and Enhance the Learning Environment”.
 Careful planning and creative thinking is brought to the decision of how to best use the District’s building inventory for student success.
 In a time of demographic changes and growth, it is important to be prepared with a long range master plan to optimize resources and minimize the negative aspects of transition.

-Vacant – Maintenance & Operations Manager
+David Arreaga – Maintenance & Operations Manager

 (707) 693-6300 x8055